kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 Implementations that use Direct Policy objects SHOULD put a Condition into `status.Conditions` of any objects affected by a Direct Policy, if that field is present.
-Ideally, there should be a set of Conditions that can be namespaced by the implementing controller, but if that is not posisble, use the guidance below.
+Ideally, there should be a set of Conditions that can be namespaced by the implementing controller, but if that is not possible, use the guidance below.

 If they do, that Condition MUST have a `type` ending in `PolicyAffected` (like `gateway.networking.k8s.io/PolicyAffected`),